dhis2/dhis2-server-tools/README.md

 * `[monitoring]`  - Servers intended for monitoring.

-### Step4: Running the scripts, the installation
+### Step4: The installation
 #### DHIS2 setup on a single host with lxd
-To install dhis2 on a single server (lxd), ensure your ansible_connection parameter is set to lxd<br>
+To install dhis2 on a single server (lxd), ensure your ansible_connection parameter is set to `lxd` <br>
 `ansible_connection=lxd` <br>
+Navigate to the deploy directory, `cd dhis2-server-tools/deploy/` <br>
-Run below two playbooks on the host where you'll be setting up dhis2
+Run below two playbooks on the host where you'll be setting up dhis2, remember, ensure you are on `deploy` directory for the scripts to work.

-`ansible-playbook deploy/lxd-init.yml` # needed to setup lxd environment. <br>
-`ansible-playbook deploy/dhis2.yaml -i ./deploy/inventory/hosts `
+`sudo ansible-playbook lxd_setup.yml`    # this sets up lxd environment., -K is for privilege escalation <br>
+`sudo ansible-playbook dhis2.yml` # this deploys the app on lxd containers <br>

 #### DHIS2 install on multiple servers
-You'll need a deployment server for this architecture.
-There should be ssh access from the deployment server to all the server components where you'll be having dhis2 application stack components.
-Ensure ansible_connection parameter is set to ssh, i.e` ansible_connection=ssh` then run the playbook below.
+You'll need a deployment server for this architecture, it is from the deployment server that you'll be running your ansible scripts.
+It needs to have ssh connection to the other hosts.
+Ensure ansible_connection parameter is set to ssh, i.e` ansible_connection=ssh` then run the playbook below, and ip addresses of the hosts are correctly configured on the inventory file.
+You'll run your script, again from within deploy directory, navigate into it with `cd` command. <br> and run below ansible command to begin your installation.

-`ansible-playbook deploy/dhis2.yaml -i ./deploy/inventory/hosts -u <ssh_user> -Kk`
+`ansible-playbook dhis2.yml -u <ssh_user> -Kk`

-NOTE: Since connection used is ssh, you'll need to pass connection parameters on the command line, i.e ssh_username with `-u`, ssh_password with `-k` and become_password  with `-k`
+NOTE: Since connection used is ssh, you'll need to pass connection parameters on the command line, i.e ssh_user with `-u`, ssh_password with `-k` and become_password  with `-K`.
+For this to work, ssh connection from the deployment server should be working, perhaps you'll need to test the connection before the installation.

 ## Using a Custom SSL Certificate
 ##### ENSURE YOU HAVE SSL/TLS Certificate and key beforehand